dvaumoron/cornucopia/README.md

 A more complex example could be seen [here](glu/self.crn) (used to generate part of Cornucopia internal boilerplate code)

+## Language Reference

+On top of the [Starlark specification](https://github.com/google/starlark-go/blob/master/doc/spec.md), Cornucopia add a load implementation and allows to call some part of the [jennifer API](https://pkg.go.dev/github.com/dave/jennifer).

+The Cornucopia load implementation try the following resolution to find a an external script :
+- read from current directory
+- read from local repository path (environment variable `CORNUCOPIA_REPO_PATH`, default is `$HOME/.cornucopia/recipes`)
+- download from repository url (environment variable `CORNUCOPIA_REPO_URL`, default is `https://raw.githubusercontent.com/dvaumoron/cornucopiarecipes/main/`) and write the content in local repository path

 ## License

 The Cornucopia project is released under the Apache 2.0 license.
 See [LICENSE](LICENSE).